Lifetime transfers: loss to estate greater than the value of property given

 - where dividing the property into natural lots; or valuing two or more items of property as a single unit (see IHTM09701), produces a higher value.

-A owns a half share of Blackacre in their own name and is the life tenant of a settlement which owns the other half share.
-So the whole of Blackacre forms part of A’s estate.
-If A gives the half share that they own to B, the result is the same as example 1.
-The position is different if A had released their life interest (IHTM04093) in favour of B.
+Karen owns a one half share of Blackacre in her own name and is the life tenant of a qualifying interest in possession settlement which owns the other one half share.
+So the whole of Blackacre forms part of Karen’s estate.
+If Karen gives the one half share that she owns to Sally, the result is the same as example 1.
+The position is different if Karen had released her life interest (IHTM04093) in favour of Sally.